lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 - We define a constant for the URL template for the service.
 You should replace the words ```YOUR URL HERE``` with the URL that [you copied in the previous step](./implementing.md).

 - We define an ```HttpClient``` as a property so that we can easily reuse it.
-Like the name shows, the ```HttpClient``` is a class designed for interaction with servers over HTTP.
+Like the name suggests, the ```HttpClient``` is a class designed for interaction with servers over HTTP.
 It is the most convenient and simple way to access an HTTP service, such as our HTTP-Triggered function.

 - In the ```MainPage``` constructor, we will handle the Clicked event of the Button control.
 When this event is called, the event handler will be executed.